k3tchup/k3chup.github.io/_posts/2020-04-11-spring-2020-bonsai-work.md

 categories: k3tchup update
 ---

 Spring always brings lots of transplanting and trimming.
-With the quarantine in effect, this is an excuse to me in nature, well in my back yard.
+With the quarantine in effect, this is an excuse to be in nature, well in my back yard.

 # Hackberry